-Black History Month 2013 Keynote Van Jones with OIR's Lesa Clark, Alicia Phillips, Aey Wongtrirat, and Sydney Shepard
+Black History Month 2013 Keynote Van Jones with OIR's Lesa Clark, Alicia Phillips, Aey Wongtrirat, and former Graduate Assistant, Sydney Sheppard.

 Old Dominion University Black History Month celebrates the contributions and influences of African/ Caribbean and African American cultures.
 Noted Black History author Carter G. Woodson established Negro History Week in 1926 to celebrate the achievements of African Americans.
 In 1976 this became known as Black History Month.
 Keynote addresses include Van Jones, CNN Contributor and President of Rebuild the Dream, and Melissa Harris-Perry, associate professor of politics and African American studies at Princeton University.
 Other Black History Month celebrations have included an exhibit featuring a collection of historic documents detailing Virginia's historic journey toward desegregation, and musical performances focusing on major events in Black History.

 The Black Movement Council's purpose is to unite, empower, and educate Black Students on the campus of Old Dominion University.